nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Before this command can be used on an internship application, the internship application must first be selected via the [`select` command](#selecting-an-internship-application--select).

+This is to ensure you email the right person, as the company's email address can only be seen when the internship application has been selected.

 </div>

 Format: `mail`

-* `mail` does not check if the email address is valid/correct and is the responsibility of the user.
+* `mail` does not check if the email address is valid/correct and is your responsibility, aka the responsibility of the user.
 * `mail` invokes the native desktop application of the default mail app.

 [Back to Table of Contents](#table-of-contents)